Bkim-git/Bkim-git.github.io/blog.md

 ---
-layout: page
+layout: default
 title: "Blog"
 permalink: /blog/
 ---

-📝 Welcome to my blog!
-Here are my recent posts:
+📝 Welcome to my blog.
+Here are the latest posts:

 <ul>
   {% for post in site.posts %}